Peter H. Thomas: Philanthropy

 Thomas is the chairman of the Thomas Foundation, a Canadian public foundation which supports charities catering to children, mental health, and education in Canada.
-Charities supported by the foundation include the Boys and Girls Club of Greater Vancouver, Coast Mental Health Foundation, Power to Be, and others.
+Charities supported by the foundation include the Boys and Girls Club of Greater Vancouver, Coast Mental Health Foundation, and Power to Be.

-In 2000, Thomas started the Todd Thomas Foundation “To help raise awareness of the magnitude of mental illness and the effect it has on individuals as well as our society, to assist in decreasing the stigma associated with it, and to support research for effective treatments".
+In 2000, Thomas started the Todd Thomas Foundation to raise awareness of and research funds for mental illness.
 This charity is a component fund within the structure of the Arizona Community Foundation.

-In 2002, Thomas founded LifePilot, a not-for-profit organization that teaches values-based living and leadership workshops to students, prisoners, and individuals.
+In 2002, Thomas founded LifePilot, a non-profit that holds educational workshops for students, prisoners, and individuals.

-In 2008 the Todd Thomas Institute for Values-Based Leadership at Royal Roads University, now known as the Institute for Values-Based Leadership at Royal Roads, was seed-funded through a donation from Thomas.
-Named after his late son Todd, the school was founded to "sponsor research, visiting professorships, and scholarships".
-Named after his late son Todd, the Institute for Values Based leadership is an addition to the leadership program at Royal Roads.
+In 2008 the Todd Thomas Institute for Values-Based Leadership at Royal Roads University, since renamed the Institute for Values-Based Leadership at Royal Roads, was seed-funded through a donation from Thomas.
+Named after his late son Todd, the school was founded to "sponsor research, visiting professorships, and scholarships" as an addition to the leadership program at Royal Roads.

 Entrepreneurship contributions

 Thomas was one of the founding members of the Entrepreneurs Organization and served on its board for 20 years.
-He has been recognized as the chairman emeritus of the EO advisory board.
+He is the chairman emeritus of the EO advisory board.

 Thomas has been a judge at the EO Global Student Entrepreneur Awards (GSEA) for the past ten years in both Canada and the United States.
-In 2020 he became Chairman of the GSEA’s in Canada and continues to contribute to its success.
+In 2020 he became Chairman of the GSEA's in Canada and continues to contribute to it.
 Thomas continues to serve as one of the founders of L3.

-Thomas has been actively involved in Young Presidents Organization (YPO) and World Presidents Organization (WPO), and served as a member of the WPO Board.
+Thomas has been involved in Young Presidents Organization (YPO) and World Presidents Organization (WPO), and served as a member of the WPO Board.